A few ages ago I noticed my friend Shepherd has passed away due to a heart attack in 2020.

 Thank you for being “you”.

-Following is a repost of my friend Alex, over at Tumblr:
+Following is a repost of my friend Waterfall, over at Tumblr:

 “There’s not a lot of people around (who didn’t actually know Jeremy) who are interested in knowing about him as a person – and not as a character of a popular song -, and even less people who are respectful and not insane about it.